Clinical Research Coordinator I

 in study sessions with pregnant and postnatal women who have been

-randomized into an attention control group of a clinical trial.
-Be trained
+randomized into an intervention group of a clinical trial.
+Be trained in

-in study protocol and reliably teach safe infant care to mothers in the
+study protocol and reliably teach an infant massage intervention to

-hospital after birth and at 3 postnatal study visits (1, 2, and 3 months
+mothers in the hospital after birth and at 3 postnatal study visits (1, 2,

 video-recordings of mother-infant interaction.
 Coordinates with CATS to